fryga, we ship on Fridays Kraków / Oslo / remote Currently booking: Q3 2026

 08 What we believe

 We work in small teams because quality grows where everyone feels the product is theirs.
 We tell each other the truth, even when it's uncomfortable.
-We share what we learn through writing, teaching, and open source — the knowledge isn't ours to hoard.
-We don't preach any of this.
-We just work this way.
+We share what we learn through writing, teaching, and open source.
+We don't preach any of this — we just work this way.

 — Teams